Canada hosts world junior hockey in the shadow of a scandal - ExBulletin

 The revelation that Hockey Canada maintained a fund that used small hockey memberships to pay for uninsured liabilities, including sexual assault claims, sparked an uproar earlier this year.
 Sponsors backed out, the national sports minister stripped Hockey Canada of federal funding, and the leaders of the governing bodies were sharply questioned by parliament.

-Hockey Canada’s new chairman of the board, retired judge Hugh L. Fraser, felt it was his duty to step up and help heal the sport with eight freshly minted directors.
+Hockey Canada’s new president, retired judge Hugh L. Fraser, felt it was his duty to step up and help heal the sport with eight freshly minted directors.

 Very disheartening, very disheartening, Fraser said of his reaction to Hockey Canada’s disastrous 2022 in a recent interview with The Canadian Press.
 I had the same question everyone was asking: How could this happen?